-Jesus was the first Man who tasted death, and by His death He destroyed the power of the second death over all who would believe on His name.
-Having shed His precious blood on our account He was resurrected from the dead, in a body of flesh and bone.
-Jesus was the first-fruit from the dead and all who trust in Him will partake in first resurrection, with a body of flesh and bone - and will not be hurt by the second death.
+Jesus was the first Man who tasted death - and by His death He destroyed the power of the second death over all who would believe on His name.
+Having shed His precious blood on our account, He was resurrected from the dead in a body of flesh and bone.
+Jesus was the first-fruit from the dead and all who trust in Him will partake in the first resurrection, with a body of flesh and bone.
+Those who are part of the first resurrection will not be hurt by the second death.

-There are a number of groups that are part of the first resurrection 1) Christ.
-2) Those that came out of their graves on that first resurrection morning.
-3) The New Testament Church.
-4) The Tribulation Saints.
-5) The Two Witnesses of Revelation eleven and 6) the Old Testament Saints.
-All are part of the first resurrection, because all have been justified, by faith.. and Paul tells us that each will be resurrected in his own order: Christ the first fruits.
+There are a number of groups that are part of the first resurrection, 1) Jesus Christ.
+2) The New Testament Church.
+3) The Tribulation Saints.
+4) The Old Testament Saints.
+5) The Millennial believers.
+All are part of the first resurrection because all have been justified, by faith.
+And Paul tells us that each will be resurrected in his own order, "Christ the first fruits.
 After that.. those who are Christ's at His coming (the Church).
-Then comes the end, when He hands over the kingdom to the God and Father, when He has abolished all rule and all authority and power.
+Then comes the end (the Tribulation and 1000 year reign of Christ) when He hands over the kingdom to God and Father, when He has abolished all rule and all authority and power.
 For He must reign until He has put all His enemies under His feet.
-The last enemy that will be abolished is death.
+The last enemy that will be abolished is death."

-It is the tribulation saints about whom it is written: blessed and holy is the one who has a part in the first resurrection; over these the second death has no power, but they will be priests of God and of Christ, and will reign with Him for a thousand years.
-Martyred saints, who trusted in the Lamb of God during the time of Jacob's Trouble, will be given certain privileges.. as outlined in this verse.
-They are going to be raised incorruptible, having received everlasting life.. and will serve in the Temple of God for 1000-years, as priests of God and of Christ.
+It is the Tribulation Saints about whom Revelation 20:6 is written, "Blessed and holy is the one who has a part in the first resurrection; over these the second death has no power, but they will be priests of God and of Christ.
+And they will reign with Him for a thousand years."
+Martyred saints who trusted in the Lamb of God during the Great Tribulation, the time of Jacob's Trouble, will be given certain privileges as outlined in this verse.
+They are going to be raised incorruptible, having received everlasting life and will serve in the Temple of God for 1000-years, as priests of God and of Christ.

-It is wonderful to know that all who have trusted God and believed on the Lord Jesus Christ will take part in this glorious “first resurrection' but how somber to realise that all who have rejected God's offer of salvation will take part in the resurrection of the wicked (the 'second resurrection').. and then will have to face the second death and eternal separation from their long-suffering God and gracious Saviour.
-May God have mercy on them, while there is still time.
+It is wonderful to know that all who have trusted God and believed on the Lord Jesus Christ will take part in this glorious 'first resurrection' but how sombre to realise that all who have rejected God's offer of salvation will have to take part in the 'second resurrection' and will have to face the second death - the lake of fire and eternal separation from their long-suffering God and gracious Saviour.
+May God have mercy on them while there is still time.